chiraggude/awesome-laravel/CONTRIBUTING.md

 ## Must haves for Packages, Starter Projects, Codebases etc.

-- 100 stars on Github.
+- 200 stars on Github.
-- Support Laravel 5.2 or higher.
+- Support Laravel 5.1 LTS or higher.
 - Use [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloader.
 - Packages must be listed on [Packagist](https://packagist.org/).
+- Packages must have also had 10,000 downloads.
 - Tests!
 - Utilize [Travis-CI](https://travis-ci.org/) or similar CI tools to automatically check coding standards and run tests.

-Note: These requirements are waived off for repos listed on Awesome Laravel (master) prior to 11th October, 2015

 ## Adding to the list of Popular Packages